 Psychodynamic psychotherapy and cognitive-behavioral therapy that focus on examining fears of independence and difficulties with assertiveness can help patients with dependent personality disorder.
 Clinicians should be careful not to promote dependency in the therapy relationship.

-Benzodiazepines Anxiolytics and Sedatives Anxiolytics and sedatives include benzodiazepines, barbiturates, and related drugs.
-High doses can cause stupor and respiratory depression, which is managed with intubation and mechanical ventilation... read more are not used because patients with dependent personality disorder have an increased risk of drug dependency.
+Benzodiazepines Sedatives Sedatives include benzodiazepines, barbiturates, and related drugs.
+High doses can cause decreased level of consciousness and respiratory depression, which may require intubation and mechanical... read more are not used because patients with dependent personality disorder have an increased risk of drug dependency.